How is the drug name pronounced?

 In a clinical trial, 71 patients with diffuse large B-cell lymphoma who had previously received treatment, but the cancer either did not respond (refractory), or had since returned (relapsed), and for whom stem cell transplant was not an option, were treated with Monjuvi in combination with lenalidomide.

 (For the definition of “median”, click HERE.)

 Monjuvi targets the CD19 molecule, which, while present on diffuse large B-cell lymphoma (DLBCL) cells, is also present on normal B cells.
 As a result, Monjuvi can kill normal B cells, increasing the risk of serious infections.
 Other common side effects of Monjuvi include fever, fatigue, diarrhea, cough, decreased appetite, low white blood cell count, low red blood cell count, low platelet count, and swelling of lower legs or hands.

 Some side effects, such as reactions related to the infusion, decreased bone marrow activity, and infections can become serious or life-threatening.
 Patients and caregivers receive careful instructions to monitor for signs and symptoms related to these conditions.
 These conditions are managed by the health care provider.

 Infusion-related reactions are negative responses to receiving an infusion.
 Most infusion-related reactions typically occur within 24 hours of the first or second infusion.
-Symptoms include chills, flushing, high blood pressure, and shortness of breath.
+Symptoms include chills, fever, rash, flushing, high blood pressure, and shortness of breath.
 Palpitations (feeling as if your heart is fluttering or racing) and chest pain can also be symptoms of a reaction.
 A healthcare provider should be immediately notified if symptoms occur.